openturns/openturns/python/doc/theory/data_analysis/code_calibration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If a problem is ill-conditionned, a small change in the observations can
-generate a large in the estimate :math:`\hat{\vect{\theta}}`.
+generate a large change in the estimate :math:`\hat{\vect{\theta}}`.
-Hence, for problems which are ill-conditionned, some methods include
+Hence, for problems which are ill-conditionned, calibration methods may include
 some regularization features.

 An ill-conditionned problem may appear in the particular case where the
 Jacobian matrix :math:`J` is rank-degenerate.
-If linear least squares are considered, then some linear combinations of the
+For example, suppose that a linear least squares problem is considered,
-columns of :math:`J` are linearily dependent.
+where some linear combinations of the columns of :math:`J` are linearily dependent.
 This implies that there is a linear subspace of the parameter space :math:`\hat{\vect{\theta}}`
 such that linear combinations of the parameters do not have any
 impact on the output.